Enterprise-CMCS/macpro-base-template/docs/docs/development-workflows/docs.md

 #### Prerequisites:
 - Completed all [onboarding]({{ site.baseurl }}{% link docs/onboarding/onboarding.md %})
+- You will need a docker runtime up and running.
+This can be Docker Desktop (if licensed), or an open source tool like Colima.
+Generally, if you can run the command `docker ps` and not get an error, you have a docker runtime up and running.

 #### Procedure
 - Start the docs site using the run script: